wolfSSL/wolfBoot/docs/firmware_update.md

 rollback an update.

-After storing the new firmware image in the UPDATE partition, the application should initiate the update by calling `wolfBoot_update()`.
+After storing the new firmware image in the UPDATE partition, the application should initiate the update by calling `wolfBoot_update_trigger()`.
 By doing so, the UPDATE partition is marked for update.
 Upon the next reboot, wolfBoot will:
   - Validate the new firmware image stored in the UPDATE partition
   - Verify the signature attached against a known public key stored in the bootloader image
   - Swap the content of the BOOT and the UPDATE partitions